quantum-kite/kite/docs/documentation/calculation.md

   </figure>
 </div>

-If you want to make these steps more automatic, you can use the following Bash script:
+If you want to go through these steps in a more streamlined fashion, you can use a Bash script, for example:

 ``` bash linenums="1"
 #!/bin/bash